Go packages

 internal/gpscmd implements gps subcommand of satpulsetool.

-internal/decodecmd implements decode subcommand of satpulsetool.
-It decodes binary GPS packets from hex strings or annotates JSONL packet logs with decoded payload fields.
+internal/annotatecmd implements annotate subcommand of satpulsetool.
+It annotates JSONL packet logs with decoded payload fields (header, payload, cfgData).

 internal/pmccmd implements pmc subcommand of satpulsetool.